manuelbl/SwissQRBill.NET/README.md

 The Swiss QR bill library:

-- generates PDF, SVG and PNG files
+- generates QR bills as PDF, SVG and PNG files
 - generates payment slip (105mm by 210mm), A4 sheets or QR code only
 - multilingual: German, French, Italian, English
 - validates the invoice data and provides detailed validation information